-- For tiered cakes, they generally start at $4.00 per serving for 2 tiers and the price increases per tier (by $.25 per tier, so a 4 tiered cake would be a minimum $4.25 per serving) and for difficulty/design.
+- For tiered cakes, they generally start at $4.50 per serving for 2 tiers and the price increases per tier (by $.25 per tier, so a 4 tiered cake would be a minimum $4.50 per serving) and for difficulty/design.
 A 5" + 7" round tiered cake with 26 servings is $120 minimum, plus taxes.

 - I charge $15-25 extra for 3-D sculptured toppers and sugar flowers or other intricate details